Here’s How to Meet all the Disney Princesses at Epcot

-- On the top right-hand of the screen, select list.
+- On the top right-hand side of the screen, select list.

-A list will then appear of all the character meets at Epcot.
+A list will then appear of all the characters who meet at Epcot.
 You can select the characters you want to meet to see their times.

 As the day passes, characters will disappear from the app as their last meet-and-greet time passes.
 Additionally, if a character has to leave early, Disney will pull their meet.